Rodrun/budgeter/README.md

 Basic budgeting tool for monthly budgets.

-- Plan your budgetHandler
+- Plan your monthly budget
+- Set goals and limits to your budget
-- List your fixed and variable expenses
+- See visualizations of your expenses